hanswors1-ui/perfume_inventory.io/README.md

 ## ✨ Features

 - **📝 Easy Inventory Management**: Add, edit, and delete perfumes from your collection
+- **🌍 Multi-Language Support**: Switch between English and Polish with one click
 - **✨ Smart Autocomplete**: Auto-suggest from 40+ popular brands and 350+ popular perfumes including all flankers and variations
 - **🏷️ Comprehensive Status Tracking**: Mark perfumes with multiple statuses
   - **Owned**: Perfumes in your collection